Mask Arts Company

 The Italian Comedy

-By Piuerre Louis Duchartre
+By Pierre Louis Duchartre

 Published by Dover Publications, Inc